evancperegrine/human-handbook/0-intro.md

 A few of the transitions that are defining this phase shift include:
 * Climate change, marked by the transition from the Holocene to the Anthropocene
 * Energy production and consumption from fossil fuels to renewable electricity
-* Reassessment of the monetary representations of cost and value
+* The rebalancing and reevaluation of cost, value, labor, and capital as the effects of automation, artificial intelligence, robotics, and environmental factors disrupt traditional capitalist and state economies
-* Rebalancing of labor and capital as automation, artificial intelligence, and robotics decouple labor and production
+* The application of informational technologies from a means of measuring and tracking the world we live in to a means of directly manipulating Reality
 * Rebalancing governance and sovereignty among individuals, nation-states, and nonhuman legal persons

 ## Climate